This page is sponsored by:

 biography

-Born John Cox in 1913, Cleveland native John Howard didn't consider a career as an actor until he entered college.
+John Howard Born John Cox on April 14, 1913, Cleveland native John Howard didn't consider a career as an actor until he entered college.
 After some minor stage work, following graduation Howard headed for Hollywood and quickly signed a contact with Paramount Studios.
-The studio cast Howard in a few small roles, and soon after he was handed the role of Bulldog Drummond Paramount's late 1930s adventure series.
+The studio cast Howard in a few small roles, and soon after he was handed the role of Bulldog Drummond, Paramount's late 1930s adventure series.
 After Paramount shot down the series, Howard was cast in his best film The Philadelphia Story (1940; with Cary Grant and Katharine Hepburn).
 When Howard's contract with Paramount ended in 1941, he freelanced for other studios, including Republic and Monogram.
-With the onset of U.S. involvement in World War II, John Howard joined the Navy.
+With the onset of U.S. involvement in World War II, he joined the Navy.

 John HowardJohn HowardLloyd Nolan, John Howard, and Buster Crabbe